An objective analysis of the global business process outsourcing industry and its participants.

 While the growing numbers paint a positive picture of the BPO industry at large, entering into an outsourcing partnership remains fraught with challenges – characterized by uncertainty, opacity, and distance.
 The unfamiliar nature of the market clearly highlights the need for an objective way to rank and compare the major players and, in doing so, help businesses navigate it.

 In pursuit of this goal, Outsource Accelerator has developed a methodology for aggregating, researching, and assessing BPOs.
 This involved researching the entire market to identify a spectrum of relevant and publicly available metadata points, which are visible across a sufficient number of firms.
 Finally, they created objective criteria upon which to assess and compare BPOs.
-The result is the Global Outsourcing Firm (BPO) Index – and the Time Doctor OA500.
+The result is the Global Outsourcing Firm (BPO) Index – and the OA500.

 Purpose & Utility of the Global Outsourcing Firm (BPO) Index